zjumsj/MultiResolutionDeferredNeuralLighting/README.md

 The test dataset can be found in folder *test* from [Google Drive](https://drive.google.com/drive/folders/1h2F9OFWf814opyvX_XiIc3OBJdyv9mEw?usp=sharing) or [OneDrive](https://zjueducn-my.sharepoint.com/:f:/g/personal/3140103086_zju_edu_cn/EoRrq2-SRjlLt7t4HLsXkwABYLHcJMetyH-hpYr3g84aeA?e=8kvKoj).

-The dataset should be unzipped and put in `./test`, you should get something like this:
+The dataset should be unzipped and put in `./test`.
+You should get something like this:
 ```
 .
 └── test